ArcherDotBuild/NodeJS-v2/README.md

 #### Process exiting

-When a exception is thrown in Node.js, the current process will exit with a code of **1**.
+When a exception is thrown in NodeJS, the current process will exit with a code of **1**.
 This effectively errors out and stops your programing completely.
 You can manually do this with:

 **process.exit(1)**